LaxmanSudhan/LEC-AI-Retrieval-Honest-Comparison/README.md

 | Hybrid | 45ms | Most queries (balanced) | When one retriever is confidently wrong |
 | Reranker | 7200ms* | Precision, challenging queries | Speed (violates constraint) |

+**MY CLAIM**: For this corpus under 1s latency constraint, **hybrid with RRF** is the best configuration.
+The reranker is more accurate but too slow for the constraint.

 # 3. My 20 Queries:

 ## What Each Difficulty Tests